 The Strategic Plan which came out of this collaborative work consists of four overarching recommendations that center around Communication and Collaboration, Continuous Learning and Quality Improvement, Valuing and Rewarding the Work, and Recruitment and Retention.

 In response to a recommendation in the Plan to support collaboration in recruiting, retaining and sustaining a vibrant and skilled workforce, Careers of Substance was launched.
-The website was developed with input from stakeholders, and is sponsored by the MA DPH Bureau of Substance Abuse Services with support from DMA Health Strategies and AdCare Educational Institute.
+The website was developed with input from stakeholders, and is sponsored by the MA DPH Bureau of Substance Addiction Services with support from DMA Health Strategies and AdCare Educational Institute.
 Ongoing web design and development is provided by Just Magic Design.

 Aimed at supporting everyone who addresses substance use and addiction as part of their work, Careers of Substance provides information and resources designed to support a competent, dedicated and enthusiastic workforce: